 What is M365?

-Now let’s get down to the details of M365.
+Now let’s get down to the details of Microsoft Dynamic 365.
 Since everyone uses email I’ll discuss the Office side of 365 first.
-O365 includes the core office applications: Outlook, Word, Excel and PowerPoint, but adds in some other robust tools like Access and OneNote as well as services like OneDrive, Exchange and SharePoint.
+O365 includes the core Office applications: Outlook, Word, Excel, and PowerPoint, but adds in some other robust tools like Access and OneNote as well as services like OneDrive, Exchange, and SharePoint.

 Not everyone who is on O365 has access to all of these products and services.
 Your specific product mix is determined by your license type.
 For example, an Enterprise E5 license holder has access to everything, while a person who has an Office Online license only has access to some apps in a browser.